VicSales28/project-shopping-cart/README.md

-# Shopping Cart 🛒 (TRYBE)
+# Shopping Cart 🛒

-My first Front-end module project successfully completed. 🚀🚀🚀
+My first Front-end module project was successfully completed 🚀

+I developed it while I was studying asynchhronous JS at Trybe Programming School

-The main objective of this project was to develop a dynamic shopping cart 🛒, for which it was necessary to **request data directly from an API** of Mercado Livre Brasil.
+The main objective of this project was to develop a dynamic shopping cart 🛒

+For that, it was necessary to **request data directly from an API** of Mercado Livre Brasil

-In addition, I performed ✨**test-driven development**✨ which was essential to build good quality code.
+In addition, I performed ✨**test-driven development**✨ to build good quality code

 Regular deadline:
 January 26, 2023 at 14:00 am